hilbix/tino/howto/git/monorepo.md

 ## TL;DR

 I do not want to use methods, which do not work at scale.
-Hence, as long as this is not solved, I stay with meta repos.
+Hence, as long as this is not solved, I stay with meta repos instead of monorepos.

 [Example](https://github.com/hilbix/src)